ans-coe/terraform-modules/azure/application-gateway/advanced/README.md

 Default Port Names are: `"http"` for 80 and `"https"` for 443.

 To use `private_frontend` (Frontend IP Configuration for Private IP Address), Azure requires a static IP address on v2 SKU.
-Azure does not accept "Dynamic" as an option for Frontend IP (despite Terraform AzureRM docs giving the option for this).
+Azure does not accept "Dynamic" as an option for a Private Frontend IP (despite Terraform AzureRM docs giving the option for this).
 Therefore, to enable a private frontend IP address, you would set `private_ip` and this will create the private frontend for you.

 ### WAF_v2